capr/luapower-work/terra/tr.md

 Bidirectional text is when a paragraph contains both left-to-right (LTR) text and right-to-left (RTL) text (Arabic, Hebrew, etc.).
-Such text must be processed by the [Unicode Bidirectional Algorithm](https://unicode.org/reports/tr9/) (UAX#9 for short) whose goal is to change the order in which the LTR and RTL segments are displayed on each line that contain both LTR and RTL parts.
+Such text must be processed by the [Unicode Bidirectional Algorithm](https://unicode.org/reports/tr9/) (UAX#9 or UBA for short) whose goal is to change the order in which the LTR and RTL segments are displayed on each line that contain both LTR and RTL parts.

-## Bidirectional embedding level
+### Bidirectional embedding level

 Bidi text can be seen as a nested tree of alternating LTR and RTL segments.
 The embedding level is a per-character number that tells the depth at which